homanw104/pet-clinic/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy Your Own Database

+The easiest way to deploy a MongoDB database is to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register).

+All you need is to create a free account and a cluster, then create a database user and whitelist your IP address.
+Finally, get the connection string and put it in your `.env.local` file as `MONGODB_URI`.